thefriendlybeasts/mr_pig/mr_pig/DOCS.md

 This runs the default Grunt task which opens your site up in your preferred browser and reloads the page/CSS when you make changes.

-Because Mr. Pig uses [BrowserSync](http://www.browsersync.io/), you can also open your site up on any device on the same network.
+Because Mr. Pig uses [BrowserSync][browsersync], you can also open your site up on any device on the same network.
 Just use the URL provided to you in Terminal after you run `grunt` (http://10.10.10.108:3000 in this case).

 ```shell